chaotic-cx/code-of-conduct/README.md

 ## License

-The Chaotic-AUR Code of Conduct is licensed under a [Creative Commons Attribution Share-Alike 3.0 Unported License](http://creativecommons.org/licenses/by-sa/3.0/).
+The Chaotic-CX Code of Conduct is licensed under a [Creative Commons Attribution Share-Alike 3.0 Unported License](http://creativecommons.org/licenses/by-sa/3.0/).

 ![Creative Commons License](https://licensebuttons.net/l/by-sa/3.0/88x31.png)

 ## Attribution

-The Chaotic-AUR Code of Conduct was forked from GNOME Foundation's Code of Conduct (last modified 2020-10-01), which is under a Creative Commons license.
+The Chaotic-CX Code of Conduct was forked from GNOME Foundation's Code of Conduct (last modified 2020-10-01), which is under a Creative Commons license.
 See the [original page](https://web.archive.org/web/20210813233606/https://wiki.gnome.org/Foundation/CodeOfConduct) for the original attributions.